Quench dynamics of mass-imbalanced three-body fermionic systems in a spherical trap: Quench Dynamics

 However, it is clear that the finite range of the interaction in a real system provides a natural cut-off in the sum in Eq. (\ref{eq:ExpectR}).
 A finite range of interaction defines a minimum de Broglie wavelength which in turn defines a maximum energy which defines a maximum number of terms in the sums of Eq. (\ref{eq:ExpectR}) and thus a maximum $\langle \tilde{R} (t) \rangle$.
 For a system of three sodium atoms (i.e. $\kappa=1$) in a 1kHz trap and an interaction cut-off of $10^{-9}$m we obtain a cut off energy of $E_{\rm rel}\approx 8.7\times 10^6\hbar\omega$ and thus expect a maximum $\langle \tilde{R}(t) \rangle$ of $\approx 11$.
-This is a significantly larger oscillation than in the forwards quench.
+With this cut-off $\langle \tilde{R}(t) \rangle$ for the backwards quench oscillates between $\approx 1.5$ and $\approx 11$, an amplitude of $\approx 5$.
+This is significantly larger than in the forwards quench where $\langle \tilde{R}(t) \rangle$ oscillates between $\approx1.8$ and $\approx2.2$.
+In light of the divergence it is natural to consider the effect of using finite-range interaction models rather than zero-range as done here, and the case of two-bodies with a soft-core interaction has been solved analytically in a one-dimensional harmonic trap \cite{koscik2018exactly}.
+In the limit of small interaction range it is likely that the dynamics will be similar, but the effects of longer range interactions on the dynamics are unclear.
+If the source of the $\langle \tilde{R}(t) \rangle$ divergence is indeed the zero-range nature of the interaction then the finite-range model may not have the divergence present in the zero-range model.

+However the zero-range interaction is not the only non-physical aspect of this model.
+We assume that the quench in $a_{\rm s}$ is instantaneous, in experiment $a_{\rm s}$ will change continuously over some finite time.
+The instantaneous quench we consider here may also be related to the $\langle \tilde{R}(t) \rangle$ divergence in the backwards quench, but it is difficult to calculate a non-instantaneous quench in this formalism.
+In the two-body formalism it is possible to quench between any two scattering lengths \cite{kerin2020two} and thus numerically calculate a non-instantaneous quench.
+It would be interesting to see how this would affect the dynamics of the system and if this affects the divergence.